RatanKokal/Writeups/Hacking via CTF/Moredor.md

    :%!xxd
    ```
 3. **Locate IHDR**:
     Scroll through the hexdump to find the IHDR chunk.
-Check the 4 bytes following IHDR for the height.
+The 4 bytes following IHDR are for width, check the next 4 bytes for height.
 4. **Modify the Height**:
     Edit the height by increasing its hexadecimal value until the hidden flag becomes visible.
 5. **Exit Hexdump Mode**: